 - Andalucía is Spanish.
-It is pronounced "And-a-loo-see-a" by most who live in the south (i.e. in Andalusia) and "And-a-loo-thee-a" by most who live in central and northern Spain.
+It is pronounced "An-da-loo-SEE-a" by most who live in the south (i.e. in Andalusia itself) and "An-da-loo-THEE-a" by most who live in central and northern Spain.

 The Problem with using 'Andalucía' in English

-The problem here is which adjective do you use - probably 'Andalucian', but that is neither English nor Spanish.
-In Spanish, it would be Andaluz and in English, it should be Andalusian.
+The problem here is which adjective do you use—the obvious answer is probably "Andalucian," but that is neither English nor Spanish.
+In Spanish, it would be andaluz and in English, it should be Andalusian.